survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 },
 ```

-You can also go through `use` like this:
+Or you can also go through `use` like this:

 ```javascript
 {